-One of the must visit Places in Varanasi and most intriguing Place is Manikarnika Ghat which attracts thousands of tourists and Pilgrims to Varanasi.
-There are many stories associated with its name and origin but witnessing the funeral rituals on Manikarnika Ghat is one of the eye opening experience .
+One of the must-visit Places in Varanasi and the most intriguing Place is Manikarnika Ghat which attracts thousands of tourists and Pilgrims to Varanasi.
+There are many stories associated with its name and origin but witnessing the funeral rituals on Manikarnika Ghat is one of the eye-opening experiences.

-According to Hindus, by dying in Varanasi one can achieve Moksha-liberation of the soul from the from the cycle of Birth and Death.
-You can see the cremation and funeral pyres burning 24/7 at Manikarnika Ghat, on an average 100 dead bodies are cremated everyday on Manikarnika Ghat.
+According to Hindus, by dying in Varanasi one can achieve Moksha-liberation of the soul from the cycle of Birth and Death.
+You can see the cremation and funeral pyres burning 24/7 at Manikarnika Ghat, on average 100 dead bodies are cremated every day on Manikarnika Ghat.
 People from outside Varanasi also come here for cremation.

-Manikarnika Ghat can be reached either from the Market side or by boat (last stop during Boat ride).
-As you get close, you can see the dead bodies, ashes flying in the air and unusual smell; if this makes you nervous watch it from the boat.
-Also be respectful while observing the funerals and do not click the Photos from near.
+Manikarnika Ghat can be reached either from the Market side or by boat (the last stop during the Boat ride).
+As you get close, you can see the dead bodies, ashes flying in the air, and unusual smell; if this makes you nervous watch it from the boat.
+Also, be respectful while observing the funerals and do not click the Photos from near.
 You can click the Photos from the boat.

-Looking to its importance to Hindus, Manikarnika Ghat (Burning Ghat) is one of the famous places to visit in Varanasi among tourists.
+Looking at its importance to Hindus, Manikarnika Ghat (Burning Ghat) is one of the famous places to visit in Varanasi among tourists.

 Visit Ramnagar Fort & Museum

 The museum inside the fort is known as Saraswati Bhawan.
-This bhawan was a public audience hall in the past.
-Today, the museum holds a rare collection of ivory works, vintage cars of America, medieval costumes, vintage weapons and gold ornaments etc.
+This Bhawan was a public audience hall in the past.
+Today, the museum holds a rare collection of ivory works, vintage cars of America, medieval costumes, vintage weapons, gold ornaments, etc.

-Ramnagar fort is not as big and impressive as other forts of Rajasthan OR forts of Jaipur but its still impressive and remains famous places to Visit in Varanasi in 2 days.
+Ramnagar fort is not as big and impressive as other forts of Rajasthan OR forts of Jaipur but it’s still impressive and remains the famous place to Visit in Varanasi in 2 days.

 Visit the BHU(Benaras Hindu University)

-Varanasi is famous for its one of the oldest universities in India– BHU.
-The university was established in 1916 by Madan Mohan Malaviya; one of Asia’s largest residential university with a campus stretching over 5 Kms area.
+Varanasi is famous for one of the oldest universities in India– BHU.
+The university was established in 1916 by Madan Mohan Malaviya; one of Asia’s largest residential universities with a campus stretching over 5 Kms area.

 Visit Famous Temples in Varanasi

-Varanasi is Popularly known as city of temples and that attracts tourists around the world.
-There are more than 20,000 small and big temples in Varanasi, among which many allow foreigner to visit it.
+Varanasi is Popularly known as the city of temples that attracts tourists from around the world.
+There are more than 20,000 small and big temples in Varanasi, among which many allow foreigners to visit it.